Netscape Navigator: Decline

 With the success of Netscape showing the importance of the web (more people were using the Internet due in part to the ease of using Netscape), Internet browsing began to be seen as a potentially profitable market.
 Following Netscape's lead, Microsoft started a campaign to enter the web browser software market.
 Like Netscape before them, Microsoft licensed the Mosaic source code from Spyglass, Inc. (which in turn licensed code from University of Illinois).
 Using this basic code, Microsoft created Internet Explorer (IE).

 The competition between Microsoft and Netscape dominated the browser wars.
 Internet Explorer, Version 1.0 (shipped in the Internet Jumpstart Kit in Microsoft Plus!
 For Windows 95) and IE, Version 2.0 (the first cross-platform version of the web browser, supporting both Windows and Mac OS) were thought by many to be inferior and primitive when compared to contemporary versions of Netscape Navigator.
 With the release of IE version 3.0 (1996), Microsoft was able to catch up with Netscape competitively, with IE Version 4.0 (1997) further improving in terms of market share.
 IE 5.0 (1999) improved stability and took significant market share from Netscape Navigator for the first time.

 There were two versions of Netscape Navigator 3.0, the Standard Edition and the Gold Edition.
-The latter consisted of the Navigator browser with e-mail, news readers, and a WYSIWYG web page compositor; however, these extra functions enlarged and slowed the software, rendering it prone to crashing.
+The latter consisted of the Navigator browser with e-mail, news readers, and a WYSIWYG web page compositor.
+Version 2.0 of Navigator Gold, released in 1996, was the first HTML editor capable of editing JavaScript.
+These extra functions enlarged and slowed the software, rendering it prone to crashing, however.

 This Gold Edition was renamed Netscape Communicator starting with version 4.0; the name change diluted its name-recognition and confused users.
 Netscape CEO James L. Barksdale insisted on the name change because Communicator was a general-purpose client application, which contained the Navigator browser.